Tearsheet

 AI Analysis | Feedback

-Luciano M. Melluzzo, President and Chief Executive Officer
+Luciano (Lou) Melluzzo, President and Chief Executive Officer

-Luciano Melluzzo joined Air Industries Group in 2017 and has over 35 years of experience in the aerospace machining business.
-Prior to his current role, he served as Chief Operating Officer and Chief of Business Development for EDAC Technologies, a Nasdaq-listed company that developed and manufactured complex rotating parts for jet engine applications.
-He also held the position of General Manager for Polar Corporation, a privately-held company specializing in commercial and military aerospace components.
-Mr. Melluzzo is recognized for his extensive experience in turnaround management, business restructuring, and achieving operational excellence.
+Luciano (Lou) Melluzzo joined Air Industries Group in 2017 and has over 35 years of experience in the aerospace machining business.
+Prior to his current role, he served in various leadership positions, including Chief Operating Officer and Chief of Business Development for EDAC Technologies, a Nasdaq-listed developer and manufacturer of complex rotating parts for jet engine applications, where the market capitalization increased significantly during his tenure.
+He was also the General Manager of Polar Corporation, a privately-held company specializing in commercial and military aerospace components.
+Mr. Melluzzo has extensive experience in turnaround management, business restructuring, and achieving operational excellence.

-Scott A. Glassman, Chief Financial Officer, Principal Accounting Officer and Secretary
+Scott Glassman, Chief Financial Officer, Principal Accounting Officer and Secretary

-Scott Glassman was promoted to Chief Financial Officer, Principal Accounting Officer, and Secretary in 2023, having previously served as the company's Chief Accounting Officer since 2019.
-He has a long tenure with Air Industries Group, holding various senior financial positions from 2007 to 2015 and again from 2019 to the present.
-Mr. Glassman has been a Certified Public Accountant (CPA) in New York since 2002.
+Scott Glassman was promoted to his current position as Chief Financial Officer, Principal Accounting Officer and Secretary in 2023.
+He previously served as the Company's Chief Accounting Officer since 2019.
+Mr. Glassman has been with Air Industries in various senior financial roles from 2007 to 2015, and again from 2019 to the present.
+He holds a Bachelor of Science degree in Accounting from the State University of New York at Albany and has been a CPA licensed in New York since 2002.

 Michael Recca, Director of Strategic Projects

-Michael Recca has been with Air Industries Group for over 15 years, and until October 2023, he served as the Chief Financial Officer.
-His prior leadership experience includes serving as President and Chief Operating Officer of Sky Capital Holdings Ltd. Group, which was listed on the AIM division of the London Stock Exchange.
-Additionally, Mr. Recca was the Chairman and Chief Executive Officer of Harvey Electronics, Inc., a company listed on Nasdaq.
+Michael Recca has served Air Industries Group in various capacities for over 15 years, including as Chief Financial Officer until October 2023.
+His prior leadership roles include President and Chief Operating Officer of Sky Capital Holdings Ltd. Group, which was listed on the AIM division of the London Stock Exchange, and Chairman and Chief Executive Officer of Harvey Electronics, Inc., a Nasdaq-listed company.

 Michael Biancospino, President and General Manager, Air Industries Machining Corporation and Nassau Tool Works

-Michael Biancospino was appointed President and General Manager of Air Industries Machining Corporation and Nassau Tool Works in October 2022.
-He joined Air Industries in 2004 as a manufacturing engineer, where he developed manufacturing work instructions, 3D CAD models, and process plans.
-He was a key contributor to the implementation of the company's ERP system and led the development efforts for the E-2D landing gear program.
-Mr. Biancospino later became the Director of Engineering, overseeing all Manufacturing Engineering, N/C Programming, and tool design.
+Michael Biancospino was appointed to his current position as President and General Manager of Air Industries Machining Corporation and Nassau Tool Works in October 2022.
+He was instrumental in implementing the Company's ERP system and led the development efforts for the E-2D landing gear program.
+He previously served as Director of Engineering, responsible for Manufacturing Engineering, N/C Programming, and tool design.
+Mr. Biancospino holds a bachelor's degree in Mechanical and Aerospace Engineering from Cornell University and completed his Program Management Professional (PMP) certification in 2013.

 AI Analysis | Feedback